-Designed to bridge academic learning about Hispanic/Latino culture and volunteer work in agencies serving Hispanics in Providence.
-Readings, films, and guest presentations focus on issues of concern to these groups.
+This engaged course is designed to bridge academic learning about Latin American diasporic history and culture and volunteer work in agencies serving Latinx communities in Providence.
+Readings, films, and guest presentations examine the ways in which the Latinx community has imagined itself and has been imagined by others.
 Spanish language learning occurs in the classroom and the community, where students have the opportunity to enrich and test course content.
+Conducted in Spanish, Spanglish welcome.
 Prerequisite: HISP 0600 or placement: SAT II scores of over 750, 5 in AP Literature or 651 and over in the Brown Placement Exam.
-Instructor permission required.

 HISP 0750C.
 Love and War in Medieval and Contemporary Spanish Fiction.

 Examines presentations of Medieval Iberian culture in literature and film.
 This subject interrogates the persistent popularity of medieval themes and stories in contemporary film and fiction.
 It will consider some medieval narratives, such as El Cid, medieval chronicles and ballads, and La Celestina, which inspire a tradition of revisionist re-writing, as well as modern "inventions" of the medieval in a range of cultural forms.
 Prerequisite: HISP 0600 or placement: SAT II scores of over 750, 5 in AP Literature or 551 and over in the Brown Placement Exam.

 HISP 0750E.
 Topics in Hispanic Culture and Civilization.